X-lab2017/OSSDevGov2021/software_engineering_at_google/chapter23/continuous_integration_en.md

 The promotion and deployment process often depends on the team.
 We’ll show how our case study navigated this process.

 For teams at Google that want continuous feedback from new changes in production (e.g., Continuous Deployment), it’s usually infeasible to continuously push entire binaries, which are often quite large, on green.
-For that reason, doing a *selective* Con‐ tinuous Deployment, through experiments or feature flags, is a common strategy.7
+For that reason, doing a *selective* Continuous Deployment, through experiments or feature flags, is a common strategy.<sup>7</sup>

 As an RC progresses through environments, its artifacts (e.g., binaries, containers) ideally should not be recompiled or rebuilt.
 Using containers such as Docker helps enforce consistency of an RC between environments, from local development onward.
 Similarly, using orchestration tools like Kubernetes (or in our case, usually Borg), helps enforce consistency between deployments.
 By enforcing consistency of our release and deployment between environments, we achieve higher-fidelity earlier testing and fewer surprises in production.